cli-github-dev/vision/README.md

   aws_ec2_instance
 ```

 - And click the 'submit' button.
-Next, You can set CATEGORY is 'CUSTOM' / TYPE is 'EC2' / NAME is 'EC2_INFO'
+Next, You can set CATEGORY is 'CUSTOM' / TYPE is 'EC2' / NAME is 'EC2_INFO'.
+And click the 'Save Query' button.
   ![CUSTOM](./_images/CUSTOM.png)
 - Now you can see this result in 'Resource' Menu.